achrafxor/EagleEye/README.md

-EagleEye is multiple files yaml comparateur that shows missing conflicts between multiple folders and files it is very useful for obtaining a good visibility when deploying in multiple environments.
+EagleEye is multiple files yaml comparateur ansible module that shows missing conflicts between multiple folders and files it is very useful for obtaining a good visibility when deploying in multiple environments.

 ## setup